nvidia-cosmos/cosmos-rl/docs/quickstart/customization.rst

 Customized reward
 -------------------

-Similar to customized dataset, override the launcher entry point to pass the custom reward functions:
+Similar to customized dataset, pass a custom training script to use a custom reward functions:

 .. code-block:: python